-Formally, we measure the quality of the greedy algorithm on a set of objectives $\setf$ over the finite ground set~$U$ by the approximation ratio $\sup_{f\in\setf}\max_{k\in[|U|]}\!f(\optset_{f,k})/f(X_{f,k})$, where $\optset_{f,k}\!\in\!\arg\max_{X\subseteq U:|X|\leq k}f(X)$ denotes an optimum solution of cardinality at most~$k$, and $\smash{X_{f,k}\in\{\greedyset_{f,k},\nagreedyset_{f,k}\}}$ refers to the (non-)adaptive greedy solution of cardinality~$k$.
+Formally, we measure the quality of the greedy algorithm on a set of objectives~$\setf$ by the approximation ratio $\sup_{f\in\setf}\max_{k\in[|U_{f}|]}\!f(\optset_{f,k})/f(X_{f,k})$, where $U_{f}$ is the ground set of the function $f\in\mathcal{F}$, $\optset_{f,k}\!\in\!\arg\max_{X\subseteq U:|X|\leq k}f(X)$ denotes an optimum solution of cardinality at most~$k$, and $\smash{X_{f,k}\in\{\greedyset_{f,k},\nagreedyset_{f,k}\}}$ refers to the \mbox{(non-)adaptive} greedy solution of cardinality~$k$.
 We claim that the approximation ratios of both variants of the greedy algorithm coincide.
 To see this, observe that the non-adaptive setting is more restrictive, and that every lower bound instance in the non-adaptive setting can be made adaptive by introducing additional elements that add a vanishingly small but positive objective value when added to every solution.
 This implies that all our bounds on the approximation ratio of the (adaptive) greedy algorithm immediately apply to both variants.

 From now on, we write $\greedyset_{k}:=\greedyset_{f,k}$ and $\optset_{k}:=\optset_{f,k}$, whenever $f$ is clear from the context.
 In these terms, we are interested in characterizing the set of objectives for which the greedy algorithm has a bounded approximation ratio.
-Known examples include the objectives of maximum (weighted) ($b$-)matching, maximum (weighted) coverage, and many more~\cite{BernsteinDisserGrossHimburg/20,Bian2017,Das2018,Krause2011,Williamson2011}, and we additionally introduce a multi-commodity flow problem (Section~\ref{sec:lower_bound_alph-aug=000026separation}), where the greedy algorithm yields an approximation.
+Known examples include the objectives of maximum (weighted) $\mbox{(b-)matching}$, maximum (weighted) coverage, and many more~\cite{BernsteinDisserGrossHimburg/20,Bian2017,Das2018,Krause2011,Williamson2011}, and we additionally introduce a multi-commodity flow problem (Section~\ref{sec:lower_bound_alph-aug=000026separation}), where the greedy algorithm yields an approximation.

 A well-known class of functions for which the greedy algorithm has a bounded approximation ratio of (exactly) $\frac{\e}{\e-1}$ are the monotone, submodular functions~\cite{Nemhauser1978}.
 This class includes the maximum coverage problem, but fails to capture many other greedily approximable settings.
 See Figure~\ref{fig:classes} along with the following.